 If your large dog needs a tool that resolves drive rather than distracting from it, evaluate these five factors:

 - Durability.
-If it doesn’t survive a serious session with a large dog, it isn’t built for a large dog.
+If it does not survive a serious session with a large dog, it is not built for a large dog.
 Thick-walled construction, not hollow PVC.

 - Range of motion.
 Large dogs need to run, not trot.
 The tool must give them real distance to work with: at least a 6 to 8 foot chase radius.

 - Impulse control built in.
-The best tool isn’t just exercise.
-It’s also building self-control under real arousal: sit before chase, drop-it after capture.
+The best tool is not just exercise.
+It is also building self-control under real arousal: sit before chase, drop-it after capture.

 Safety Notes

 Always supervise sessions.
 Play on grass or soft surfaces, never concrete or slick floors.
 Keep the lure at or below shoulder height for large dogs to protect joints.
 End sessions before the dog is exhausted, not after.
-And if your dog shows signs of overarousal (inability to respond to cues, frantic snapping, trembling), stop the session and provide a calm decompression activity.
+If your dog shows signs of overarousal (inability to respond to cues, frantic snapping, trembling), stop the session and provide a calm decompression activity.
+The ASPCA notes that destructive behavior in dogs is most effectively addressed by meeting underlying physical and mental stimulation needs, not through punishment.

-Reinforced for size.
-8-ft radius.
-Quick-swap lures.
+Reinforced for large breed pressure.
+8-ft chase radius.
+Quick-swap lure system.
 Designed by a trainer who spent 10 years watching the wrong tools fail with big dogs.